afroisalreadyinu/real-world-haskell-chapter-10/readme.md

             \(bitmap, s) -> Just (Greymap width height maxGrey bitmap, s)
 ```

-Which doesn't look as nice as the previous one.
+which doesn't look as nice as the previous one.

 Since the second variation does not really solve the problem of
 encapsulating parse state, and is also misguiding in the way it's
 built, time for a third variation.

-In this third variation, the parse state is handily packed inside an
+In this third variation, the parse state is packed inside an algebraic
-algebraic type named ParseState that contians the complete ByteString
+type named `ParseState` that contains the complete `ByteString` and
-and the current offset:
+the current offset:

 ```haskell
 data ParseState = ParseState {